 Reports to: Mental Health Services Therapist

 LifeWire is an equal opportunity/affirmative action employer.
-We value diversity on our staff.
-Survivors of domestic violence and persons of color are encouraged to apply.
+Survivors of domestic violence and BIPOC individuals are encouraged to apply.

 LifeWire’s Vision / Mission: